Exploring Mind, Body, Breath & Senses In Movement & Stillness

 Going Beyond Labels

-While there are differences between Tai Chi, Qigong, Nei Gong, Yoga, Meditation – and the numerous styles and variations – I see these as aspects and expressions of ‘something’ which transcends the labels we attach to it:
+While there are differences between Tai Chi, Qigong, Nei Gong, Yoga, Meditation – and the numerous styles and variations – I see these as aspects and expressions of something which transcends these labels:

 “Stand like a balance – Rotate actively like a wheel – Walk like a cat”